Getting Started with Espresso – Android UI Automation

 What is the Espresso Testing Framework?

 Espresso is a testing framework that helps developers write automation test cases for user interface (UI) testing.
 It has been developed by Google and aims to provide a simple yet powerful framework.
-It allows both black-box testing as well as testing of individual components during development cycles.
+Espresso is one of the popular Android App Testing Frameworks, that is widely used by QAs.
+It allows black-box testing, at the same time, allows QAs to test fragments and individual components during development cycles.

 Using this framework, testers will be able to leverage a plethora of features.
 Synchronized test executions, intent validations, and capabilities to run recipes are some of its prominent features.

 Read More: What is Espresso Testing?
 How does it work?

 Understanding Espresso Testing in Android

 Espresso automation involves understanding the paradigm in which it has to be used.
 As a developer, one needs to first understand that it’s purely an Android app UI testing framework.
 This explains why the Espresso Android framework is built without tight coupling to Android APIs such as getView() and getCurrentActivity().

 The first step while starting with Espresso is to assume that you are a user.
 Create test cases by first identifying which UI element has to be tested and then initiating some action on it (basically interacting with it).
 This makes sense as it causes testers to write automation test cases that mimic user interactions with the UI.